gpg/gpg4win/doc/README.en.txt

 New in Gpg4win version !VERSION! (!BUILD_ISODATE!)
 -----------------------------------------

-- GnuPG: A library used by GnuPG has been updated to fix a problem that could block the GnuPG system.
+- GnuPG: Two issues have been fixed that could block the GnuPG system.
 (T3378)

 - GpgOL: More possible "random" crashes caused by GpgOL have been fixed.
 (T3484)